sorakee/hikari-assistant/README.md

-# ASUKA (Autonomous Self-Reliant Ubiquitous Kinetic Assistant)
+# A.S.U.K.A - Autonomous Self-Reliant Ubiquitous Kinetic Assistant